What is a Cochlear Implant?

 Since the devices have a similar range of outcomes, other criteria are often considered when choosing a cochlear implant: usability of external components, cosmetic factors, battery life, reliability of the internal and external components, MRI compatibility, mapping strategies, customer service from the manufacturer, the familiarity of the user’s surgeon and audiologist with the particular device, and anatomical concerns.

-The complaint alleges that Cochlear violated the Federal anti-kickback statute through its Partners Program, which offered credits towards free or discounted products for physicians who implanted Cochlear devices, as well as gifts, trips, and other gratuities paid to physicians and providers.
+The complaint alleges Cochlear violated the Federal anti-kickback statute through its Partners Program.
+For example, the program allegedly offered credits towards free or discounted products for physicians who implanted Cochlear devices and gifts, trips, and other gratuities paid to physicians and providers.
 The government intervened in the case and transferred it from the U.S. Department of Justice to the Health and Human Services Inspector General for the imposition of civil penalties.
-The amount of sanctions are not yet known.
+The number of sanctions is not yet known.